monitorrio/docs.monitorr.io/dotnetcore-quick-start.rst

 Manual Logging
 --------------

-To manually log errors to elmahbucket.io use the LogToElmahBucket() extension and pass the LogId created at `ElmahBucket Admin <https://admin.elmahbucket.io>`_ as well as the current HTTP conext.
+To manually log errors to monitorr.io use the LogToMonitorr() extension and pass the LogId created at `Monitorr Admin <https://admin.monitorr.io>`_ as well as the current HTTP conext.

 .. image:: manual_log_dotnetcore.png
-  :alt: LogToElmahBucket Extension
+  :alt: LogToMonitorr Extension